 She is raising her son Asher alone and always hoping that she left in time- before her son would remember the abuse.
 Now, Asher’s girlfriend, Lily, is dead and Asher is the prime suspect.

 There were so many things about this book that made it so readable, I can see why it was nominated for a Goodreads Choice Award for 2022 and is an Audie Awards 2023 finalist.
-However, there were a lot of parts of the book that left me with questions.
+There is a lot to discuss which makes this a perfect pick for books for book clubs.

 February 2022 GMA Book Club Pick